sourcery-ai-experiments/blog.nathanv.me/content/posts/wyze-band-review/index.md

 In the app, you can change some Band settings.

-{{< figure src="img/settings-app.jpg" alt="The settings screen on the Band and in the Wyze app" position="center" style="border-radius: 8px;" caption="The settings screen on the Band and in the Wyze app" captionPosition="center" >}}
+{{< figure src="img/settings-app.jpg" alt="The settings screen on the Band and in the Wyze app" caption="The settings screen on the Band and in the Wyze app" captionPosition="center" >}}

 Now, you may naively assume this is where you would find all of your Band settings in the app.
 How wrong you are.
 No, if you want to modify _other_ settings such as Alexa, device name, or your health info, you have to click the three dots in the top right which is super not-obvious.

-{{< figure src="img/settings-app-2.jpg" alt="The additional settings in the Wyze app" position="center" style="border-radius: 8px;" caption="WHY IS THIS NOT WITH THE OTHER SETTINGS?!" captionPosition="center" >}}
+{{< figure src="img/settings-app-2.jpg" alt="The additional settings in the Wyze app" caption="WHY IS THIS NOT WITH THE OTHER SETTINGS?!" captionPosition="center" >}}

 I cannot figure why this is just not with the other Band settings in the Wyze app.
 You have to swipe through all these screens to access all these settings, with one of